nmshd/documentation/_includes/scenarios/integrate/integration-example.md

   - click on "Add contact"
   - hold the camera in front of the QR code

-All three paths should result in a screen similar to the one below, where you can see the information that you added as content to the Relationship Template.
+All three paths should result in a screen similar to the one below, where you can see the information that you added as content to the RelationshipTemplate.

 !["Add contact" screen]( {{ '/assets/images/add-contact-screen.jpg' | relative_url }} )